Master the Rules & Odds of Blackjack

 1. Fund your Balance

 Put funds in your account at the online casino of your choice.
-Generally speaking, most online casinos have multiple payment methods, so choose your preferred payment method to get the kind of money you’d like to play with ready.
+Generally speaking, most online casinos have multiple payment methods, so choose your preferred payment method to get ready for the kind of money you’d like to play with.

 2. Place your wager